Schrader runs for 128 yards and a TD as No. 9 Missouri beats No. 7 Ohio State 14-3 in Cotton Bowl

 “I think tonight was a testament to a wilderness brotherhood.
 A bunch of guys that have fought through adversity their entire lives and careers,” Drinkwitz said.
 “We’re not bluebloods.
 We’re a dirty, hard-working brotherhood that loves each other, fight for each other.”

-Missouri had only 120 total yards before the eight-play, 95-yard drive that ended with Schrader, the former NCAA Division II standout and walk-on, running through two defenders for his 14th TD — and 10th consecutive game with a score.
+Missouri had only 120 total yards before the eight-play, 95-yard drive that ended with Schrader, the former NCAA Division II standout and walk-on who finished with 128 yards, running through two defenders for his 14th TD — and 10th consecutive game with a score.
 Cook had a 15-yard run before a 50-yard pass to a wide-open Marquis Johnson.

 The Tigers then went 91 yards in 13 plays, including Cook converting fourth-and-1 with a 2-yard plunge, for Burden's score.

 Brown appeared to get hurt when he was sacked on a third-down play late in the first quarter.
-He returned when the Buckeyes got the ball back, but true freshman Lincoln Kienholz took over midway through the second quarter and finished the game.
+He returned when the Buckeyes got the ball back, but true freshman Lincoln Kienholz finished the game after that.

 With McCord gone, Brown took over as the starter after not playing since Oct.
 21, and was 4-of-6 passing for 20 yards while getting sacked three times.
 Kienholz was finished 6 of 17 for 86 yards and lost a fumble while being sacked with 3:13 left.